hnawaz007/pythondataanalysis/SQL/Product Analysis using SQL.md

 Order by SUM(f.TotalProductCost) ASC
 ```

-## 4 - How is our Prodcut categories performing?
+## 4 - How is our Prodcut categories are performing?
 Answer: Below query showcases the categories performance.

 ```sql